 1. Bonanza Marigold

 They enjoy receiving full sun.
-They may grow in various soil types, but loamy, sandy, or clayey soil that is moist but well-draining is where they thrive.
+They may grow in various soil types, but loamy, sandy, or clayey moist but well-draining soil is where they thrive.

 2. Little Hero Marigold